 How are those New Year’s Resolutions going?

-Despite our best intentions, research shows only 8% of us manage to stick to our resolutions for an entire year and just 58% of us last to the end of January without giving them up altogether.
+Despite our best intentions, research shows only 8% of us manage to stick to our resolutions for an entire year, with just 58% of us lasting to the end of January without giving them up altogether.